shahnawaz-lang/Turkish-language/verbs/verbal-negatives-yes-no-question.md

 The particle **mI** is used for yes or no questions:

 1) It follows the word it applies to usually in predicates,
-2) it changes according to the vowel harmony rules in turkish
+2) it changes according to the vowel harmony rules, and
 3) the accent falls on the preceding syllable

 Gitti mi? - 'Did he go?'<br/>